davewhipps/l-avated/data_prep/README.md

 Finally, running `copy_and_split_data.py` splits the image files into train/test/val folders, first doing the RGB images, then copying the matching Lidar files to an analogous folder hierarchy.

 The script `aggregate_device_orientations.py` reads the device gravity vectors from the ".TXT" files contained within each of the subfolders and aggregates them into a csv file.
-The output of this script is included in `results/lavated_gravity_vectors.csv`
+The output of this script is included in `lavated_gravity_vectors.csv`

+The script `calculate_orientations.py` reads the file `lavated_gravity_vectors.csv` and outputs pitch and roll statistics for each class.